marvin-steinke/nuclio_fusionizer/README.md

 # Nuclio Fusionizer Server

-The Nuclio Fusionizer Server is a project that enables the fusion of specific tasks into a single Nuclio Function.
+The Nuclio Fusionizer Server is a project that enables the fusion of specific Tasks into a single Nuclio Function.
 This function can then be deployed to the open-source serverless computing platform, Nuclio.

-The project is informed by the principles outlined in the Fusionize++ paper, which discusses the benefits and disadvantages of the Function-as-a-Service (FaaS) model in serverless computing.
+The project is informed by the principles outlined in the [Fusionize++ paper by Schirmer et al.](https://arxiv.org/abs/2311.04875), which discusses the benefits and disadvantages of the Function-as-a-Service (FaaS) model in serverless computing.
 One key take away from the paper, and the guiding principle of this project, is the optimization of operational flexibility and cost-effectiveness by fusing application code into an optimized multi-function composition.

 ## Key Features

-- **Fusion of Tasks**: Through Nuclio Fusionizer, different tasks can be fused into a singular Nuclio function, thereby streamlining function calls and execution flow within an application.
+- **Fusion of Tasks**: Through Nuclio Fusionizer, different Tasks can be fused into a singular Nuclio function, thereby streamlining function calls and execution flow within an application.

 - **Elimination of Invocation Overhead, Cold starts, and Double Billing**:
-Because tasks operate within the same memory, invocation overheads, cold starts and double billing associated with individual function calls are eliminated.
+Because Tasks operate within the same memory, invocation overheads, cold starts and double billing associated with individual function calls are eliminated.

-- **Customized Optimization**: An additional feature of the Nuclio Fusionizer is the capability to customize the optimization process for the fusion tasks with custom Optimizers, providing developers with the flexibility they require to set up their systems as needed.
+- **Customized Optimization**: An additional feature of the Nuclio Fusionizer is the capability to customize the optimization process for the fusion Tasks with custom Optimizers, providing developers with the flexibility they require to set up their systems as needed.